Single-Photon Pulse Induced Transient Entanglement Force: Dynamical entanglement force

-The existing theory~\cite{craig1998molecular,buhmann2007dispersion,Dung2002resonant,ficek2002entangled} can not describe the quantum pulse induced DDI force.
+The existing theory~\cite{craig1998molecular,buhmann2007dispersion,Dung2002resonant,ficek2002entangled} can not describe the quantum pulse induced dipole-dipole interaction force.
 Now, we show that the force induced by a Fock-state pulse is significantly different from the one induced by a coherent-state pulse.
-As explained in Ref.~\cite{yang2018concept}, the absorption probability of Fock-state SPP by a two-level atom is much higher than that of coherent-state pulse.
+As explained in Ref.~\cite{yang2018concept}, the absorption probability of Fock-state single photon pulse by a two-level atom is much higher than that of coherent-state pulse.
 Thus, the corresponding force is larger as shown by the blue lines in Fig.~\ref{fig:4}.
 However, there exists an optimal pulse length $\tau_{f,{\rm opt}}$ to reach the largest excitation probability of the atoms for Fock-state pulses~\cite{Baragiola2012n-photon}.
 For fixed pulse length $\tau_f\gamma_0 = 0.3$, the maximum entanglement force decreases with photon number in Fig.~\ref{fig:4} (a), as the total excitation probability decreases~\cite{Baragiola2012n-photon}.
 But the force induced by coherent pulse always increases with the mean photon number [see Fig.~\ref{fig:4} (b)].
-In an experiment, larger entanglement force can be obtained by optimizing the pulse length to increase the atomic excitation probability for given atomic transition frequency and DDI strength~\cite{supplementary}.
+In an experiment, larger entanglement force can be obtained by optimizing the pulse length to increase the atomic excitation probability for given atomic transition frequency and dipole-dipole interaction strength as shown in~\ref{sec:TDMEQ}.